28 Non-Candy Halloween Treats Kids Will Love

 Read my affiliate policy.

 Halloween and I have a complicated relationship, at least since I became a mom.
-Take trick-or-treating, for instance.
-It’s a fun tradition, but there certainly aren’t too many healthy Halloween treats (or even close to it).
-Easter and a few other holidays require some similar soul-searching.
+Trick-or-treating is a fun tradition, but there aren’t many healthy Halloween treats (or even close to it).
+Other holidays, like Easter, share the same problem.

 So what’s a health-conscious mom to do?
-As I see it, I have a couple of options:
+As I see it, I have a few options:

 Option #1: Ignore Halloween Completely